Engaging Muscles Massage is less than a mile south of the LBJ freeway (635) and across the street from the Dallas County Tax Office.

 In any case, whether you “walked it off” or you followed the experts protocol for an ankle sprain, your brain found a workaround.

-To ensure you’re catching what I’m throwing, think about a workaround like this: all the injuries, niggles, “custom” foot orthotics, and orthopedic surgeries you’ve endured are a straw.
+To ensure you’re catching what I’m throwing, think about a workaround like this: All the injuries, niggles, custom foot orthotics, and orthopedic surgeries you’ve endured over your lifetime are straws.

-Because the pre-existing compensation that was a result of the first straw wasn’t addressed in a way that allowed you to function better than you were before the pain or injury, without knowing it, straws have been piled on top of straws for some time now.
+Because the compensation that ensued after the first straw wasn’t addressed in a way that allowed you to function better than before the pain or injury, without knowing it, straws have been piled on top of straws for some time now.

 To put it another way, plantar fasciitis doesn’t happen overnight, and foot orthotics, night splints, and stretching increase compensation even more than before the foot pain started.